Opinion | SPACs are a booming business model, but it’s time to let the cat out of the bag

 Obviously, attracting investors depends on inspiring their trust.
 Sponsors of brand-new SPACs, however, lack even the minimal track record of those that sprang up and executed mergers in the past two years.
 So, they burnish their credentials by recruiting famous formers from politics and major-league sports.

-Former House speaker and 2012 Republican vice-presidential nominee Paul Ryan is associated with a SPAC, as are ex-Yankee slugger Alex Rodriguez and NBA hall of famer Shaquille O’Neal.
+Former House speaker and 2012 Republican vice-presidential nominee Paul D. Ryan is associated with a SPAC, as are ex-Yankee slugger Alex Rodriguez and NBA hall of famer Shaquille O’Neal.

 Social justice activist and former NFL star Colin Kaepernick is also involved with a SPAC, which has pledged to “invest in and grow a business in a way that delivers a significant impact financially, culturally and socially.”
 The Kaepernick SPAC seeks to raise $287.5 million, a typical sum for one of these entities.